Ryael/victory-fitness/README.md

 8. As a returning visitor, I want to quickly access all of the social media to find any changes in opening times.
 9. As a returning visitor, I want to check if the 7-day free trial offer is still available.
 10. As a returning visitor, I want to see if there are any new promotions available.
-11. As a returning visitor, I want to quickly find the phone number and email address.
-12. As a returning visitor, I want to easily find the location of the gym via the google map section.
+11. As a returning visitor, I want to easily find the location of the gym via the google map section.
-13. As a returning visitor, I want to see if any professional photoshoots have been uploaded to the gallery since my last visit.
+12. As a returning visitor, I want to see if any professional photoshoots have been uploaded to the gallery since my last visit.

 #### Site Owner

-14. As the site owner, I want to clearly showcase the different coaching services available and the differences between them.
+13. As the site owner, I want to clearly showcase the different coaching services available and the differences between them.
-15. As the site owner, I want users to navigate the website smoothly and easily.
+14. As the site owner, I want users to navigate the website smoothly and easily.
-16. As the site owner, I want to provide photographs of the inside of the gym and the facilities available.
+15. As the site owner, I want to provide photographs of the inside of the gym and the facilities available.
-17. As the site owner, I want to provide contact details for users.
+16. As the site owner, I want to provide contact details for users.
-18. As the site owner, I want to provide links to the gym's social media accounts.
+17. As the site owner, I want to provide links to the gym's social media accounts.
-19. As the site owner, I want to provide users with a free, no commitment, 7-day trial upon filling out the online form.
+18. As the site owner, I want to provide users with a free, no commitment, 7-day trial upon filling out the online form.

 [Back to Top &uarr;](#victory-fitness)
 <hr>